brendankettle/LAMP/docs/DevNotes.md

 # To Do

+- Transform fluctuations?
+I think cv2 uses homography, not affine transform.
+But Skimage has prespective transform / warp, might work better?
+Need some testing?
+- Unit_convert(val,from,to)?
+Error out if not possible.
 - plot_proc_shot can be general? if particular diagnostic info needed, get it (i.e. axis units)
 - In fact, general get_proc_shot could be in diagnostic.py??
 - Montage X axis? (not just shot string - although should have that as well)